 Best Budget Electric Bike for Casual Riders

-Ride1UP Core-5 is ready for on- and off-road adventures.
-The bike has multiple pedal-assist levels and tops out at 15 mph.
-Plus, it’s equipped with lightweight aluminum frame and gnarly tires.
+The Buzz Centris is ready for on- and off-road adventures.
+The bike has multiple pedal-assist levels and tops out at 20mph.
+Plus, it’s equipped with gnarly 4″ tires.

-Core-5 is built around an aluminum frame, so it weighs around 49 lbs, which is great at this price point.
-Its battery will power you up to 40 miles depending on how much assistance you use.
+The Centris is built around an aluminum frame but weighs around 67lb.
+Its battery will power you up to 40 miles, depending on how much assistance you use.

-The Core-5 is not really built for high speeds or rough trails.
+The Centris is not really built for high speeds or rough trails.
 We’d say the goal it tries to achieve (and succeeds) is comfort.
-That’s not hard considering it has a plush saddle, wide 27.5″ tires, and comfortable geometry.
+That’s not hard, considering it has a plush saddle, wide 4″ tires, and comfortable geometry.

-Its aluminum frame puts you in an upright position and the 750W motor will help you conquer rolling hills or make short work of headwinds.
-You can either ride with three pedal-assist levels or go full-throttle mode.
+It puts you in an upright position, and the 500W motor will help you conquer rolling hills or make short work of headwinds.
+You can either ride pedal-assist or go full-throttle mode.

-Still, Ride1UP Core-5 is a simple and affordable yet fun bike for commuting to work and back over the week and recreational rides on the weekend.
+This is a simple and affordable yet fun bike for commuting to work and back over the week and recreational rides on the weekend.
 It’s one of the cheapest models we recommend.
-If you want to pay less than this, you can look for the best electric bikes under $500, but we don’t recommend it.

 Not sure how to choose the right one?
 See our guide on how to choose an electric bike to fit all your needs.